alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ---
 ```

-Having said that, the key `author` can also identify multiple entries.
+The `author` key can also point to multiple entries.

-> The benefit of reading the author information from the file `_data/authors.yml`{: .filepath } is that the page will have the meta tag `twitter:creator`, which enriches the [Twitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started#card-and-content-attribution) and is good for SEO.
+> Reading author info from `_data/authors.yml`{: .filepath } adds the `twitter:creator` meta tag, which enriches [Twitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started#card-and-content-attribution) and helps SEO.
 {: .prompt-info }

 ### Post Description

-By default, the first words of the post are used to display on the home page for a list of posts, in the _Further Reading_ section, and in the XML of the RSS feed.
-If you don't want to display the auto-generated description for the post, you can customize it using the `description` field in the _Front Matter_ as follows:
+By default, the first words of the post show up on the home page, in _Further Reading_, and in the RSS feed.
+To override the auto-generated description, set `description` in the Front Matter:

 ```yaml
 ---